-The conclusions based herein were formed from the PDC Laboratories Inc., Summary (Appendix A) and are based on analytical results (Appendix B) and from samples noted on the above data chart (Appendix B-CPS Field Data and Chain of Custody).
+The conclusions based herein were formed from the PDC Laboratories Inc., Summary and Follow Up Summary (Appendix A); and are based on analytical results (Appendix B); and from samples noted on the above data chart (Appendix B-CPS Field Data and Chain of Custody).

-New Haven Elementary meets the (recommended) requirements of the United States Environmental Protection Agency (USEPA) and the published Lead and Copper Rule (LCR) of 1991 (reference: 40 CFR Part 141 Subpart I).
+As of July 29, 2016 Columbia Area Career Center meets the (recommended) requirements of the United States Environmental Protection Agency (USEPA) and the published Lead and Copper Rule (LCR) of 1991 (reference: 40 CFR Part 141 Subpart I).
 Public Run Water Suppliers must comply with the USEPA law and the LCR.
 Columbia Water & Light is the publicly run water utility that serves this school.
 Although the Lead and Copper Rule does not apply directly to Columbia Public Schools and each of its schools or support buildings that were part of the 2016 Water Quality evaluation; it is a common practice for experts in the industry to use the standard as guideline when conducting water assessment studies.